-This policy aims to:
+This policy:

-- Articulate the principles that underpin the work undertaken by leaders and other staff across the Trust's schools to promote excellent learner behaviour. - Outline the importance of systems, structures, and routines in establishing and maintaining strong positive and inclusive learning environments. - Emphasise the importance of developing relational approaches that help our learners to develop trust, build their resilience and capacity to regulate their emotions. - Summarise the roles and responsibilities of different individuals in our school communities concerning the promotion of excellent behaviour. - Provide a consistent approach to leading on behaviour. - Define acceptable and unacceptable behaviour within our Trust, including bullying.
+- Articulates the principles that underpin the work undertaken by leaders and other staff across the Trust's schools to promote excellent learner behaviour. - Outlines the importance of systems, structures, and routines in establishing and maintaining strong positive and inclusive learning environments. - Emphasises the importance of developing relational approaches that help our learners to develop trust, build their resilience and capacity to regulate their emotions. - Summarises the roles and responsibilities of different individuals in our school communities concerning the promotion of excellent behaviour. - Provides a consistent approach to leading on behaviour.

-- Specify the expected behaviour of learners within the Trust. - Detail our approach to rewards and consequences.
+- Defines acceptable and unacceptable behaviour within our Trust, including bullying. - Specifies the expected behaviour of learners within the Trust. - Details our approach to rewards and consequences.